Reading: Get Feedback

 But without even really knowing it, I would fire off the basketball at a diagonal slant to the basket, twisting like a pre-teen ballerina.
 Samuels pointed out the issue on our first practice, and got me to change my footing.
 It took a few more weeks, but the change made my shots far more likely to go in.

 "We need outsiders to offer targeted criticism, to give outside evaluations."

 The value of this sort of feedback goes well beyond basketball, of course.
 In any endeavor we monitor in an attempt to improve, we can’t uncover all of our errors.
 This is the nature of learning, the nature of knowledge, another reminder of the value of educators.
 We need outsiders to offer targeted criticism, to give outside evaluations.

-Take writing my book Learn Better as another example.
+We can always reflect more on ways to improve.
+Take my book Learn Better as another example.
 When I submitted a draft to my editor, I had read the text countless times, reviewed each sentence with the devoted care of a 17th century monk.
 Typos?
 I thought there weren’t any.
 Gaps of logic?
 I assumed that I had addressed them all.